Greenbelt of college faces demolition to ‘please an influential’

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: The federal capital’s administration is set to demolish a green belt next to the boundary wall of OPF Girls’ College located in posh F-8/2 Sector.
+ISLAMABAD: Federal capital’s administration is set to demolish green belt next to the boundary wall of OPF Girls College located in posh F-8/2 sector.

-Apparently it looks like a routine project but the college administration believes it has been launched to “please an influential person” living in adjacent street where one of the college gates is situated.

 Meanwhile, an effort is in progress to demolish the greenbelt adjacent to the college boundaries for the parking and drainage for “general public”.
 Asked why the land in Muneer Hafeez occupation is not used for the purpose, CDA shifts the blame towards Metropolitan Corporation Islamabad (MCI) presently under the mayor’s administration saying it is their initiative.